-The Group actively and regularly reviews and manages its capital structure to maintain a balance between the higher shareholders' returns that might be possible with higher levels of indebtedness (including bank and other borrowings and lease liabilities) and the advantages and security afforded by a sound capital position, and makes adjustments to the capital structure in light of changes in economic conditions.
+The Group actively and regularly reviews and manages its capital structure to maintain a balance between the higher shareholders' returns that might be possible with higher levels of indebtedness (including bank and other borrowings, loans from immediate holding company and lease liabilities) and the advantages and security afforded by a sound capital position, and makes adjustments to the capital structure in light of changes in economic conditions.

-31. CAPITAL MANAGEMENT (Continued)
+32. CAPITAL RISK MANAGEMENT (Continued)